Build code agents that test candidate patches inside bounded sandboxes with runtime evidence and defense-in-depth controls.

 9

-11print("unpinned request:", admission("requests", "latest", ""))1pandas: admitted
+11print("unpinned request:", admission("requests", "latest", ""))1pytest: admitted

 2unpinned request: deniedUse separate budgets for elapsed time and resource consumption.
 The supervisor should enforce a wall-clock deadline, such as killing the sandbox after 30 seconds.
 Cgroups should cap CPU, memory, and process count with controls such as pids.max.
 That covers both busy loops and idle hangs.
 In container sandboxes, combine those limits with subprocess timeouts and OOM handling so the host can terminate the workload cleanly.

 Budget context by priority: current file, imported files, related tests, type definitions, and broader repository context such as README files and file trees.
 Use AST analysis and code-aware search to identify dependencies instead of dumping raw files.
-Keep context below the full window so there is room for tool output, failing tests, reasoning summaries, and patches.
+Keep context below the full window so there's room for tool output, failing tests, reasoning summaries, and patches.

 Measure functional correctness on holdout tasks, regression-test pass rate, lint and type-check results, security findings, patch size, and review acceptance.
 In production, track acceptance rate, human time-to-first-edit, retry count, downstream bug rate, and whether the agent created a minimal reproducible failure before editing.